izumrudik/compile/README.md

 - [ ] introduce custom operator functions for structs
 ## assembly conventions
 ---
+there is 2 stacks: data_stack and var_stack

+data_stack is stored in rsp
+var_stack is stored in r15

+variables are pushing values to the var_stack. arguments for functions are just variables.

-everything is pushed on the data stack, and operations are performed from there
+operands are pushed on the data stack, and operations are performed from there.

-parameters for functions are passed via data stack in reversed order. function returns single value
+parameters for functions are passed via data stack in reversed order. function returns single value.

-functions are called via ret_stack, which is stored in r15

-variables are pushing values to the ret_stack

-variable lookup is just copying values from ret_stack to data stack

-variables are removed at the end of the corresponding scope
+variable lookup is just copying values from var_stack to data stack. variables are removed at the end of the corresponding code block.
 ## type checker
 ---
 exists and checks operators and functions.